suren-m/cw/labs/01_docker/01_getting_started.md

 > **Note:** `docker run` = `docker create` + `docker start` (+ also `docker attach`)

 * Where did the image `hello-world` come from?
-Is it a docker official image?
+Is it an official image?

 >  Hint: See https://hub.docker.com/_/hello-world